lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 > least one shared secret (i.e., S_j for some j) is a shared secret generated from the key-
 > establishment methods of SP 800-56A or SP 800-56B, or an approved KEM.

 This means that although Composite ML-KEM always places the shared secret key from ML-KEM in the first slot, a Composite ML-KEM can be FIPS certified so long as either component is FIPS certified.
 This is important for several reasons.
 First, in the early stages of PQC migration, composites allow for a non-FIPS certified ML-KEM implementation to be added to a module that already has a FIPS certified traditional component, and the resulting composite can be FIPS certified.
 Second, when eventually RSA and Elliptic Curve are no longer FIPS-allowed, the composite can retain its FIPS certified status on the strength of the ML-KEM component.
 Third, while this is outside the scope of this specification, the general composite construction could be used to create FIPS certified algorithms that contain a component algorithm from a different jurisdiction.
+Third, a composite where both components are FIPS-certified could allow an implementer to patch one component algorithm while awaiting re-certification while continuing to use the overall composite in FIPS mode.

+At the time of writing, [SP-800-227ipd] is in its public draft period and not yet in force.
+A Composite ML-KEM implementation using a FIPS-certified traditional component and a non-FIPS certified ML-KEM is not believed to be certifiable under [SP.800-56Cr2] since this requires the shared secret key from the certified algorithm to be in the first slot.

 ## Backwards Compatibility {#sec-backwards-compat}

-As noted in the introduction, the post-quantum cryptographic migration will face challenges in both ensuring cryptographic strength against adversaries of unknown capabilities, as well as providing ease of migration.
-The composite mechanisms defined in this specification primarily address cryptographic strength, however this section contains notes on how backwards compatibility may be obtained.

-The term "ease of migration" is used here to mean that existing systems can be gracefully transitioned to the new technology without requiring large service disruptions or expensive upgrades.
-The term "backwards compatibility" is used here to mean something more specific; that existing systems as they are deployed today can inter-operate with the upgraded systems of the future.
+The term "backwards compatibility" is used here to mean that existing systems as they are deployed today can interoperate with the upgraded systems of the future.
+This draft explicitly does not provide backwards compatibility, only upgraded systems will understand the OIDs defined in this specification.

 These migration and interoperability concerns need to be thought about in the context of various types of protocols that make use of X.509 and PKIX with relation to key establishment and content encryption, from online negotiated protocols such as TLS 1.3 [RFC8446] and IKEv2 [RFC7296], to non-negotiated asynchronous protocols such as S/MIME signed email [RFC8551], as well as myriad other standardized and proprietary protocols and applications that leverage CMS [RFC5652] encrypted structures.